LocalizedKorabli/Korabli-LESTA-I18N/README.md

 I18n Installer: Download the executable attached to the [latest release](https://github.com/LocalizedKorabli/I18nInstallerGUI/releases/latest).

-I18n Package: Extract the `global.mo` file from the downloaded archive in the [latest release](https://github.com/LocalizedKorabli/Korabli-LESTA-I18N/releases/latest).
+I18n Package (if the installer's download does not work): Extract the `global.mo` file from the downloaded archive in the [latest release](https://github.com/LocalizedKorabli/Korabli-LESTA-I18N/releases/latest).

 ### Installation (Pick one out of two below)